Clacton-on-Sea: Governance

+The Member of Parliament for the Clacton constituency is currently Nigel Farage, the leader of Reform UK elected on 14 August 2026.
+He was previously in the role from 5 July 2024 (following the 2024 general election) to 7 July 2026, when he resigned, due to an ongoing parliamentary standards investigation.
+On 14 August 2026, Farage was returned as MP, following the 2026 Clacton by-election, with 63.3% of the vote, although the poll was boycotted by all of the main Westminster parties, who described it as "a stunt".
+The second placed candidate, Count Binface, won 27% of the vote.

 Industry

 Clacton Urban District Council had provided the town with electricity since the early twentieth century from Clacton power station.
-Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
+Upon nationalisation of the electricity industry in 1948, ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 Electricity connections to the national grid rendered the small 2.15 megawatt (MW) internal combustion engine power station redundant.
 It closed in 1966; in its final year of operation it delivered 796 MWh of electricity to the town.

-In 2013 Tendring District Council undertook significant work to develop a 10-year Economic Strategy for the district which includes Clacton on Sea.
-Now, half-way through this 10-year strategy, the approach has been refreshed to add a greater focus on the populations of Clacton and Jaywick Sands between 2020 and 2024, noting a decline in economic performance of these locations.
+In 2013, Tendring District Council undertook significant work to develop a ten-year economic strategy for the district which includes Clacton on Sea. the approach has been refreshed to add a greater focus on the populations of Clacton and Jaywick Sands between 2020 and 2024, noting a decline in economic performance of these locations.
 The strategy focuses specifically on local participation within communities and addressing long term prosperity and also proposes bold action in Clacton town centre, recognising that its future is unlikely to be led by retail.
-In 2023, Clacton had the highest proportion within the UK of people classed as "economically inactive".
+In 2023, Clacton had the highest proportion within the UK of people classed as "economically inactive."